Living with pancreatic cancer

 Physical problems

 It is important that you feel as well as you possibly can.
 If you have symptoms let your doctor or nurse know.
-They can work with you to help control your cancer symptoms and improve your physical well being.
+They can work with you to help control the symptoms and improve your physical well being.

 Relationships and sex